Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: Discussion

 \subsection{Scintillation of the PRS Variability}

-Propagation of radio waves from a point source through an inhomogeneous plasma can induce interstellar scintillation, which may account for the observed variability of the PRS (\cite{1998MNRAS.294..307W}).
-The impact of scintillation on the PRS of FRB 20190520B has been previously investigated (\cite{2023ApJ...959...89Z};\cite{2024ApJ...976..165Y}).
-These works suggest that the PRS of FRB 20190520B is subject to refractive scintillation, with a transition frequency of $\nu_{0}=12.5$ GHz along its LOS.
+Propagation of radio waves from a point source through an inhomogeneous plasma can induce interstellar scintillation, which may account for the observed variability of the PRS \citep{1998MNRAS.294..307W}.
+The impact of scintillation on the PRS of FRB 20190520B has been previously investigated \citep{2023ApJ...959...89Z,2024ApJ...976..165Y}.
+These works suggest that the PRS of FRB 20190520B is subject to refractive scintillation, with a transition frequency of $\nu_{0}=12.5$ GHz along its line of sight.
 Following the formalism of \cite{1998MNRAS.294..307W}, the scattering strength is defined as $\xi=(\nu_0 / \nu)^{17/10}$, and the modulation index for refractive scintillation is given by $m_{\rm{p}}=\xi^{-1/3}$.
 At an observing frequency of 3 GHz, the expected modulation index is therefore $m_{\rm{p}}$ = 0.44.
-From the results in this paper, the $m_{\rm{obs}}=\sigma_S/\bar{S}=0.144$ does not reach the estimated $m_{\rm{p}}$.
+From the results in this paper, the $m_{\rm{obs}}=\sigma_S/\bar{S}=0.144$, where $\sigma_S$ and $\bar{S}$ are the standard deviation and mean of the PRS flux densities converted to 3 GHz, respectively, using the values listed in Table 4.
+Here, $m_{obs}$ characterizes the overall scatter of the adopted dataset within the corresponding observing window, rather than variability measured on a physical timescale.
+This value does not reach the estimated $m_p$.
 We further examine the possible contribution of refractive scintillation to the variability of the PRS associated with FRB 20240114A.
-The theoretically expected modulation index for this source at 3 GHz is $m_p \approx 0.484$ (\cite{2025arXiv250114247Z} ).From our measurements, we obtain an observed modulation index of $m_{\rm obs} = \sigma_S / \bar{S} = 0.356$, which does not reach the predicted scintillation value.
-Therefore, similar to the case of FRB 20190520B, the flux variability of the PRSs in both sources is more likely intrinsic in origin and may be physically connected to the same progenitor responsible for the FRB activity.
+The theoretically expected modulation index for this source at 3 GHz is $m_p \approx 0.484$ \citep{2025arXiv250114247Z}.
+From our measurements, we obtain an observed modulation index of $m_{\rm obs} = \sigma_S / \bar{S} = 0.356$, where the corresponding values are calculated from the 3 GHz-converted PRS flux densities listed in Table 6.
+As above, $m_{obs}$ describes the overall scatter of the adopted dataset within the corresponding observing window.
+This value does not reach the predicted scintillation value.
+This suggests that, similar to the case of FRB 20190520B, the flux variability of the PRSs in both sources is more likely intrinsic in origin and may be physically connected to the same progenitor responsible for the FRB activity.